SigmanGroup/GetProperties/README.md

 # To-do
 1. Implement get_IR function
+2. Include static copy of old version of GoodVibes (or just update it)
+3. Rename get_nmr function

 ## Major changes
 - `get_buried_sterimol` has been combined into `get_sterimol_morfeus`.
 Specifying a radius will automatically bury the molecule while regular sterimol is calculated if `radius` is `None`